-- Assess for suicide risk.

-- Listen without judgment.

-- Ask open-ended questions, such as:

-- Tell me what happened?

-- How long have you been feeling this way?

-- Have you thought about suicide?
+- Address the behavior as soon as possible by asking open-ended questions.
+For example: - Tell me what happened. - How long have you been feeling this way? - Have you thought about suicide? - Talk to your child with respect, compassion, calm and caring. - Understand that this is his/her way of coping.